D4mi4n0/Car-Configurator/README.md

 READ THIS: If you want to run the project directly from a terminal like Git Bash or Command Prompts, please follow also the first two steps.

-1. Go to the directory where the folder has been unzipped.
-For example:
+1. Choose a directory where cloning this repository, then write this following command:
    ```sh
    git clone https://github.com/D4mi4n0/Car-Configurator.git